Derivolate/easyRTC/README.md

 EasyRTC Server Example
 ======================

-This folder contains all the files you'll need to create a simple server with EasyRTC, Express, and Socket.io.
-You can copy these files where you wish.
+This folder contains all the files you'll need to run a server for this app

 Files and Folders:
 ------------------